+"That Cabinet:

-- 3.1.
-That Adult Care and Health Cabinet Panel agree to recommend to Cabinet that Cabinet: - i. approves the business case for, and the establishment of, the wholly owned trading company as referred to in this report; - ii. delegates to the Director of Adult Care Services in consultation with the Director of Resources, the Executive Member for Adult Care & Health and the Executive Member for Resources, Property & the Economy and the Chief Legal Officer the authority to agree such documents and arrangements and to take such other actions as are appropriate to establish the company; - iii. authorises the Chief Legal Officer, in consultation with the Director of Adult Care Services, to appoint officers as directors of the company; - agrees to provide indemnities (or equivalent insurance) under the Local Authorities (Indemnities for Members and Officers) Order 2004 to employees of the Council who are appointed as Directors of the company and delegates to the Chief Legal Officer the power to finalise and issue the indemnities; - v. delegates authority to the Director of Resources to exercise the rights of the Council as shareholder including attending and voting at meetings, and requesting the Directors to take or refrain from taking action.
+- i. approves the business case for, and the establishment of, the wholly owned trading company as referred to in this report; - ii. delegates to the Director of Adult Care Services in consultation with the Executive Member for Adult Care & Health, the Executive Member for Resources, Property & the Economy, the Director of Resources and the Chief Legal Officer, the authority to agree such documents and arrangements and to take such other actions as are appropriate to establish the company; - iii. authorises the Chief Legal Officer, in consultation with the Director of Adult Care Services, to appoint officers as directors of the company; - agrees to provide indemnities (or equivalent insurance) under the Local Authorities (Indemnities for Members and Officers) Order 2004 to employees of the Council who are appointed as Directors of the company and delegates to the Chief Legal Officer the power to finalise and issue the indemnities; - v. delegates authority to the Director of Resources to exercise the rights of the Council as shareholder including attending and voting at meetings, and requesting the Directors to take or refrain from taking action."